CLNEulalia/Heroku-Atlas-Deployment/README.md

 19. Open your application!
 Run the command `$ heroku open` in your terminal.
 This will launch your production app in a new browser tab.

+20. You just successfully deployed your first app!
+You should be proud, so pat yourself on the back, give your neighbor a high five, call your parents, and share this milestone with someone you love.

+## Solving Delpoyment Issues

+**Not working?** Don't worry!
+Debugging is a part of your life now.
+Check out these tips on solivng deployment issues.

+### Google is Your Best Friend

+More often that not, solving deployment issues requires a good deal of Googling.
+Don't expect to find a silver bullet -- often we must go through many different issues other users may have encountered to understand our own.

+What should you Google?

+- If you aren't able to deploy, Google the error that shows up in your terminal after trying to push your app.
-20. **Not working?** Check your Heroku log for helpful errors by running the command `$ heroku logs --tail` in your terminal.
+- If you are able to deploy but your app doesn't load/function properly, see what shows up after running `$ heroku logs --tail` in the terminal.

+### Heroku Errors v.
+Node Errors

-    > NOTE: You may notice that these errors do not seem particularly helpful.
-Instead of focusing on the Heroku errors, pay attention to the Node errors in your terminal.
+You may notice that the errors you receive after running `$ heroku logs --tail` are not always detailed or particularly helpful.

+- Instead of focusing on the Heroku errors, pay attention to the Node errors in your terminal.
 They will often provide you with more direction.

-    > NOTE: Still stuck?
+- Still stuck?
 Check out the [Heroku Error Codes Documentation](https://devcenter.heroku.com/articles/error-codes).

 > NOTE: A common error that students come across is file name case sensitivity.
 Check out [this documentation](https://stackoverflow.com/questions/10523849/changing-capitalization-of-filenames-in-git) on changing the capitalization of filenames in Git.

-GREAT JOB!!
-YOU HAVE SUCCESSFULL DEPLOYED YOUR FIRST APP!!
+### Help Each Other Out!

+If you notice somebody running into the same problem as you, try working together on debugging it!